modex-flexmex/oemof-flexmex/README.rst

 Getting started
 ===============

-Install oemo-flex and its dependencies by setting up a virtual environment and from within call
+Install oemof-flexmex and its dependencies by setting up a virtual environment and from within call

 .. code-block:: bash